1997–98 Ottawa Senators season: Playoffs

-Eastern Conference Quarterfinals: vs. (1) New Jersey Devils
+Eastern Conference Quarterfinals

 On paper, the series was a big mismatch, as the Devils had finished 24 points ahead in the standings.
 One American newspaper covering the playoffs did not even preview the series, expecting an easy win for the Devils.
 The Devils were characterized as arrogant, although the Devils and the Senators had split their season series.
 Devil Randy McKay, when asked which player on the Senators he respected, said, "To be honest, I'd have to see their (roster) list."

 The series opened in New Jersey.
 In Game 1, the Senators got a 1–0 lead and held onto it until 3:24 was left in the third period, when Doug Gilmour scored to tie the game.
 After the goal, the Devils got several penalties in a row, including some in overtime.
 Although the Senators went 0–6 on the power play, they managed to win the game on an overtime winner from Bruce Gardiner at 5:58.
 In Game 2, the Devils won the game in large part due to the offence of Doug Gilmour, who assisted on the first goal and scored the second, game-winning goal and an empty netter to tie the series.

 The series now moved to Ottawa for Games 3 and 4.
 In Game 3, Damian Rhodes played outstanding and Alexei Yashin scored the winner, 2:47 into overtime on the power play.
 According to Devils' goaltender Martin Brodeur, "It's Rhodes, that's the bottom line.
 He has been tremendous.
 We're getting the puck to him, we're getting rebounds, but he closes the door every time."
 Devils Head Coach Jacques Lemaire refused to appear for the post-game press conference.
 The Senators won Game 4, 4–3, on the strength of a hat-trick by Daniel Alfredsson.
 The Senators had led 4–1, but late goals by Scott Stevens and Doug Gilmour, with 69 seconds left, made it a close contest.

 The series now returned to New Jersey, with the Devils on the brink of elimination.
 In Game 5, Brodeur stopped 22 of 23 shots and even assisted on a short-handed goal as the Devils won 3–1.
 Gilmour scored the game-winner and the Devils staved off elimination.

 In Game 6, Janne Laukkanen scored the winner, giving the Senators the lead that was solidified when Igor Kravchuk scored into an empty net to complete the series upset, 4–2, for the Senators.
 After the game, Scott Stevens commented, "The bottom line is that they're an average team that played great.
 And we're an above average team that played poorly."
 The headlines from other newspapers labelled the playoff win a "titanic upset" and "sensational upset."